American System-Built Homes: Prototype Burnham Street Historic District, Milwaukee

 Six demonstrator homes were built speculatively in the Burnham Park neighborhood of Milwaukee by Arthur Richards in 1915-16 and were added to the National Register of Historic Places in 1985.
 There are four model 7a duplexes, a model B1 bungalow, and a model C3 bungalow.
 It is the only grouping of Frank Lloyd Wright-designed homes that includes both duplexes and single-family dwellings.
-Three of the homes have been purchased by the Frank Lloyd Wright Wisconsin Program.
+Most of the homes have been purchased by Frank Lloyd Wright’s Burnham Block, Inc., a 501(c)3 charitable organization.
 The B1 bungalow was restored in 2010, with one of the duplexes to follow.
 They are located in the 2700 block of West Burnham Street, at South Layton Boulevard.

 Richards' Burnham Block served as a testing ground for Wright's ideas, informing the formal contract and branding that ramped up starting in 1916.
 Therefore, details found in the prototype homes and the commercial homes are different.
 Elements found in the Burnham block but not in commercial homes can be seen as experimental.
 Elements found only in commercial homes can be seen as refinements of the system.

 2714 W Burnham St Model B1 bungalow, taken August 2017.